Shipbuilding: Europe

 With the development of the carrack, the west moved into a new era of ship construction by building the first regular oceangoing vessels.
 In a relatively short time, these ships grew to an unprecedented size, complexity, and cost.

+The United Kingdom was one of the principal shipping nations in the 19th century.
+By 1815, at the end of the Napoleonic wars, the tonnage of the mercantile marine in the United Kingdom was roughly twice that of the United States.
+Britain also was a major shipbuilding nation.
+By 1841, there were 20,424 men and boys employed in building ships in the United Kingdom.

 Shipyards became large industrial complexes, and the ships built were financed by consortia of investors.
 These considerations led to the documentation of design and construction practices in what had previously been a secretive trade run by master shipwrights and ultimately led to the field of naval architecture, in which professional designers and draftsmen played an increasingly important role.
 Even so, construction techniques changed only very gradually.
 The ships of the Napoleonic Wars were still built more or less to the same basic plan as those of the Spanish Armada of two centuries earlier, although there had been numerous subtle improvements in ship design and construction throughout this period.
 For instance, the introduction of tumblehome, adjustments to the shapes of sails and hulls, the introduction of the wheel, the introduction of hardened copper fastenings below the waterline, the introduction of copper sheathing as a deterrent to shipworm and fouling, etc.